zaryabkhan119/Cricket-Match-Prediction/README.md

-# 🏏 Cricket Match Prediction
+# 🏏 Cricket AI Analyst
 Predicting the outcome of cricket matches based on fantasy team player performance using historical data and machine learning.

-## 🚀 Project Overview
+🚀 Project Overview
-This project builds a machine learning model to predict the outcome of a cricket match based on player statistics, team combinations, and match conditions.
-It uses historical cricket match data from Cricsheet to extract batting, bowling, and team performance metrics.
+The Cricket Analyst AI employs historical cricket data to deliver detailed statistical insights.
+It leverages a combination of machine learning models and natural language processing to process and analyze data effectively.

-### 📌 Key Features:
+📌 Key Features:

-✅ Fantasy Team-Based Predictions – Users input two teams, and the model predicts the winning probability.

-✅ Data Processing Pipeline – Converts raw match JSON files into structured datasets.

-✅ Feature Engineering – Aggregates player stats into team-level performance indicators.

-✅ Machine Learning Models – Tests different ML models (Random Forest, XGBoost, Neural Networks) to optimize predictions.

-✅ Web App Integration (Future) – Deploy a web-based interface for user-friendly predictions.
+✅ Detailed Statistical Analysis – Provides extensive stats and analyses on teams, players, and venues based on historical data.

+✅ Data-Driven Insights – Uses structured datasets from historical matches to deliver in-depth statistical insights.

+✅ Advanced Analytics – Integrates machine learning and natural language understanding to enhance the quality and depth of statistical reporting.

+✅ Match Previews and Historical Reviews – Automatically generates match previews and historical performance analyses, offering fans and analysts detailed breakdowns.

 ### 🏆 Acknowledgments